Characterization of Two-Particle Interference by Complementarity: Equivalence of HOM and HBT effects

 Now, the difference between the HBT experiment and HOM experiment is very similar to that between the two-slit experiment and the Mach-Zehnder experiment.
 In the HBT setup, two particles emerge from two spatially separated sources, and travel in the same direction as expanding wavepackets.
 After some time they overlap, and the joint detection of the two at different spatial locations, shows a constructive or destructive interference.
 For certain separations of the two detectors, there is no coincident detection.
 These are the dark fringes.
 In the HOM setup, like a Mach-Zehnder setup, two particles emerge from two different source, and travel two separated well defined paths, and do not overlap.
 They are brought together at a beam-splitter, and split into two parts each.
 Each of the two beams has parts coming from each particle.
-As in the Mach-Zehnder setup, the arrangement has to be fine tuned so that the coincident count at the output beams becomes zero.
+Just as in the Mach-Zehnder setup the phase difference between the two paths has to be fine tuned to get null output at one of the two detectors, the time delay between the two photons in the HOM experiment has to be fine tuned so that the coincident count at the output beams becomes zero.
 This is equivalent to coincident count becoming zero for certain separations of the two detectors in the HBT experiment.
-Thus the HBT and HOM effects are completely equivalent.
+Thus the HBT and HOM effects are quite analogous to each other, and can be looked upon as a single two-particle interference phenomenon.